BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 ### Independence

-Gordian Seed Tool maximizes Independence by giving total control of seeds and what you do with them.
+Gordian Seed Tool maximizes Independence by allowing users to make all the choices about what they do with their seeds.

 **Pros:**